Rajasekhar22/M2_Motor_Control_Using_Temperature/1_Requirements/README.md

  ## WEAKNESS:
    * Controlling using WEB.
  ## THREATS:
-   * If sensors are failed to operate motors may get overheated.
+   * If any of the switches arevfailed to operate motors or the load connected may damage.

 # Detail Requirements